jspalms/RandomBank/README.md

 # random_bank

+## Technical Overview

+Its a dummy bank system used to learn new concepts and act as a solid base for a DDD, clean code Asp.net api.

+This is an event driven system not an event sourced variant

 ## Application overview:

-Its a dummy bank system used to learn new concepts and act as a solid base for a DDD, clean code Asp.net api.

 There are two disparate applications which aren't split out to represent micro-services (a) Users (b) Accounts

-There is a job which runs on a schedule to apply interest to the account

 The user is notified when an action happens on the account